vdaas/vald/docs/overview/architecture.md

 4. Vald Meta Gateway will forward the request to the Vald Meta to confirm whether the metadata, which contains the request ID(s), exist or not.
 5. Vald Meta gets the UUID(s) by the request ID(s).
 Return error if no UUID(s) is found, return with the error.
 6. If Vald Meta Gateway gets the UUID(s), Vald Meta Gateway will forward to the request with the UUID(s) to the Vald LB Gateway through the Vald Backup Gateway.
 7. Vald LB Gateway will broadcast the request with UUID(s) to the Vald Agents.
-Each Vald Agent will delete the vector data and the medatada if the corresponding UUID(s) is found in the onmemory graph index.
+Each Vald Agent will delete the vector data and the metadata if the corresponding UUID(s) is found in the in-memory graph index.
 8. If Vald Agent successfully deletes the request data, it will return success to the Vald LB Gateway.
 9. After Vald LB Gateway receives success with location info (e.g. IP address of pod) from the Vald Agent, Vald LB Gateway will return success to the Vald Backup Gateway.
 10. Vald Backup Gateway will forward the request with the UUID to the Vald Compressor.